-- ✓ Provide the needed services to create a safe, healthy community in which to live, works and play. - ✓ Provide updated, efficient technologies and infrastructure without undue environmental and/or economic impact to our residents. - ✓ Protect our environmental and cultural assets when planning for the future.
+- ✓ Provide the needed services to create a safe, healthy community in which to live, work and play. - ✓ Provide updated efficient technologies, telecommunications services, and infrastructure without undue environmental and/or economic impact to our residents. - ✓ Protect our environmental and cultural assets when planning for the future.